 - Weight, such as a plate, to keep meat under the surface of the brine

-- Seasoning: sugar, black pepper, white pepper, red pepper flakes.
+- Seasoning: sugar, black pepper, garlic powder, white pepper, red pepper flakes.
 You can easily switch out these ingredients for other herbs, spices, or even vegetables.
 As with the liquids, what you use depends on the flavor you want your meat to have.
 Brown sugar, peppercorns, and allspice are popular choices.